b-Rocks2718/Dioptase-Assembler/docs/synatx.md

 Instructions that take a register and an immediate operand, and target a register.

-Syntax is `op rA, rB, imm`, with `rA` the target and `rB` and `imm` the operands. `imm` can be in base 2 (prefix with 0b), 10, or 16 (prefix with 0x), and can be prefixed with a minus to indicate it should be negated. `imm` could also be a label, assuming that the label is defined somewhere in the file.
+Syntax is `op rA, rB, imm`, with `rA` the target and `rB` and `imm` the operands. `imm` can be in base 2 (prefix with 0b), 8 (prefix with 0o), 10, or 16 (prefix with 0x), and can be prefixed with a minus to indicate it should be negated.
+The case of the b, o, or x does not matter.
+Base 10 immediates cannot begin with a 0. `imm` could also be a label, assuming that the label is defined somewhere in the file.
 The label will be converted to a pc-relative offset and an error will be raised if this value does not fit in the instruction encoding.

 Examples:  `addi r1, r0, 10`, `addi r1, r0, 0xA`, and `addi r1, r0, 0b1010` are all equivalent.
 Something like `addi r1, r0, -1` is also allowed, and so is `swr r1, [r2, data_0]`